 The minimum internal sample rate is limited on all boards to 1 kHz and the maximum sample rate depends on the specific type of board.
 The maximum sample rates for your type of board are shown in the tables below.

-Maximum internal sample rate in MS/s normal mode
+Maximum internal sampling rate in normal mode